mui/material-ui/docs/data/system/getting-started/usage/usage.md

 _Head to the [benchmark folder](https://github.com/mui/material-ui/tree/master/benchmark/browser) for a reproduction of these metrics._

-We believe that for most uses it's **fast enough**, but there are simple workarounds when performance becomes critical.
+We believe that for most use cases it's fast enough, but there are simple workarounds when performance becomes critical.
 For instance, when rendering a list with many items, you can use a CSS child selector to have a single "style injection" point (using d. for the wrapper and a. for each item).

 ### API tradeoff

-Having the system under one prop (`sx`) helps to differentiate props defined for the sole purpose of CSS utilities, vs. those for component business logic.
+Having the System under one prop (`sx`) helps to differentiate props defined for the sole purpose of CSS utilities, vs. those for component business logic.
 It's important for the **separation of concerns**.
 For instance, a `color` prop on a button impacts multiple states (hover, focus, etc.), not to be confused with the color CSS property.

 Only the `Box`, `Stack`, `Typography`, and `Grid` components accept the system properties as _props_ for the above reason.
 These components are designed to solve CSS problems, they are CSS component utilities.

-## Usage

-### Design tokens in the theme
+## Design tokens in the theme

 You can explore the [System properties](/system/properties/) page to discover how the different CSS (and custom) properties are mapped to the theme keys.

-### Shorthands
+## Shorthands

-There are lots of shorthands available for the CSS properties.
+There are many shorthands available for various CSS properties.
-These are documented in the next pages, for instance, [the spacing](/system/spacing/).
+These are documented on their respective Style utilities pages.
-Here is an example leveraging them:
+Here is an example of a few:

 ```jsx
 <Box